Today I take you to the Middle East to introduce one of the most famous recipes: chickpea hummus.

 Ingredients for chickpea hummus for 4 people:

-- 2 tablespoons cumin seeds (available in organic stores)
+- 2 tbsp cumin seeds (available at health food stores)

 - 1 pinch salt